Catenscia/MxOps/docs/source/getting_started/enhanced_first_scene.md

 We can now write the final `Scene`of this tutorial.
 And for this occasion let's introduce a new component: The `ContractQuery` `Step`.
 This tells `Mxops` to query the view of a contract and optionally you can save the results and/or print it.

 In our situation let's say that we forgot what is the ping amount we need to send to our contract.
 We could look at the deploy transaction and look at the supplied arguments but that is not convenient.
-Instead query the ping amount directly from the deployed contract and save this value for when we want to ping.
+Instead we will query the ping amount directly from the deployed contract and save this value for when we want to ping.

 Such `Step` would look like this: